jgkme/Add-Remote-Torrent/memory-bank/activeContext.md

 -   **CSS Injection Fix:**
     -   Removed automatic Tailwind CSS injection from `content_script.js`.
     -   Implemented dynamic CSS injection/removal in `content_script.js` to ensure that the extension's styles are only applied when the on-page modal is active, preventing style conflicts with other websites.
+-   **qBittorrent Paused State Fix:**
+    -   Implemented a version check in `qbittorrent_handler.js` to automatically detect the qBittorrent version.
+    -   The handler now uses the `stopped` parameter instead of `paused` for qBittorrent versions >= 5.1.2, fixing the bug where torrents were not being added in a paused state.
+-   **Add Torrent by Icon Click:**
+    -   Implemented a new feature to add a torrent by clicking the extension icon.
+This opens a dialog where the user can paste a torrent URL or magnet link.

 ## 3. Next Steps (High-Level Plan)